FuzionWorks/kujira-vscode-devcontainer/README.md

 # How To Use

- Add a `.devcontainer` folder to your repository with a `devcontainer.json` file as per the below example:
+ In Vs Code, add a `.devcontainer` folder to the root of your repository with a `devcontainer.json` file as per the below example and reopen VS Code in the container following these [instructions](https://code.visualstudio.com/docs/devcontainers/containers):
  ```
  {
 	"name": "Kujira",
-	"image": "ghcr.io/kujira-vscode-devcontainer:latest",
+	"image": "ghcr.io/fuzionworks/kujira-vscode-devcontainer:latest",
 	"runArgs": [
 		"--cap-add=SYS_PTRACE",
 		"--security-opt",